 Those with serious medical conditions should be accompanied by an individual knowledgeable of their condition and responsible for their direct supervision.
 Your medical doctor should be consulted before swimming.

-Lazy River (Tomlinson Aqua Park)
+Lazy River (Outdoor Aqua Park)

 Children 9 years and under must pass the facility swim test or wear a lifejacket within arm's reach of a caregiver (ratio 2:1).

-Water Slide (Tomlinson Aqua Park)
+Water slide (Outdoor Aqua Park)

 The height requirement for the waterslide is 4 feet/122 cm.
 Patrons must lay down while using the slide.
+Life jackets are not permitted on the water slide.

 Sauna (Artillery Park Aquatic Centre)